Become an ‘Outdoor Champion’

 Dates will be agreed with each hosting authority or group of nurseries.

-Typically, there are 20 places on each Early Years Outdoor Practitioner course, hosted by an early years setting or local authority.
+Typically, there are 20 places on each Early Years Outdoor Practitioner course, hosted by an early years setting, local authority or multi-academy trust.

 Course costs, inclusive of preparation, email and phone support for participants and a number of direct support days as well as 2 full and 3 half training days is usually £5800+vat and reasonable expenses.